Ghost band: Popular music

-In classic rock/pop/R&B, a ghost band may refer to a group composed of musicians from newer generations and perhaps owned or led offstage by a secondary founding member who may perform, or may not even perform with the group as is the case with Blood, Sweat & Tears and The Platters.
-Many classic rock/pop acts still tour with musicians who were in the last stages of their success and were not founding or crucial members of those acts, such as Little River Band.
-Other acts such as The Grass Roots, The Guess Who, The Temptations, and others are now led by a drummer, bassist, or other background rhythm musician or backing vocalist who had little to do with the unique original sound (as compared to a lead instrumentalist or lead vocalist who made the sound identifiable to fans).
-These acts typically play at festivals, casinos, cruise ships, clubs, theaters and small venues, typically billed with other similar acts in "oldies packages", and are essentially tribute acts in all but name only.
+In classic rock/pop/R&B, a ghost band may refer to a group composed of musicians from newer generations and perhaps owned or led offstage by a secondary founding member who may perform or may not even perform with the group, as is the case with Blood, Sweat & Tears and The Platters.
+Many classic rock/pop acts still tour with musicians who were in the last stages of their success and were not founding or crucial members of those acts, such as the Little River Band.
+Other acts such as The Grass Roots, The Guess Who, The Temptations, and others, are now led by a drummer, bassist, or other background rhythm musician or backing vocalist who had little to do with the unique original sound (as compared to a lead instrumentalist or lead vocalist who made the sound identifiable to fans).
+These acts typically play at festivals, casinos, cruise ships, clubs, theaters and small venues, typically billed with other similar acts in "oldies packages," and are essentially tribute acts in all but name only.